 Do you find yourself cleaning your home on the weekends?
 Do you have a knack for organizing and making things shine?
 If so, you might consider starting a cleaning business.
 It’s one of the easiest businesses to start, and cleaning is a $76 billion industry that has seen steady growth in recent years, so the opportunity is there for the taking.

 You just need some cleaning equipment and supplies and you could start offering your services on a popular app like TaskRabbit, until you set up your own website.
 You could offer maid services, end-of-lease cleaning, carpet and upholstery service, or all of the above.
+Here are some profitable cleaning business ideas.
 You also have the option of working part-time at first to see how it goes before you jump in completely.

 Keep in mind, cleaning is often a dirty business involving demanding work, so it’s not for everybody.
 But if you enjoy making things look great, this could be the entrepreneurial niche for you.